|

 healthy vegan food

-10. Follow vegan blogs & Youtube channels.
+10. Follow vegan blogs & YouTube channels.

-Seeing how people live and what they do as vegans will help you feel more comfortable and perceive it as a normal lifestyle and not something unusual.
+Seeing how people live and what they do as will help you feel more comfortable and perceive it as a normal lifestyle and not something unusual.

 This is exceptionally important if no one around you is vegan and you can’t seem to find the needed support.